rocjs/roc-package-web-app-react/GUIDE.md

 └── roc.config.js
 ```

-`src/components` - components of the application
+`src/components` - UI components of the application
-`src/routes.js` - react router mapping
+`src/routes.js` - React router setup
-`public/` - files served directly from web server
+`public/` - Files served directly from web server
-`roc.config.js` - application configuration
+`roc.config.js` - Application configuration
 `package.json` - npm package data

 Some of these files can be deleted as they are only for illustration and demo purposes.
-The structure set up for you is only a suggestion and can be adjusted using roc.config.js.
-Jump to [tooling configuration](toolingconfiguration) for details.
+The structure set up for you should be viewed as a suggestion and can be adjusted at any time using `roc.config.js`.
+Jump to [tooling configuration](#tooling-configuration) for details.

-## Command basics
+## Roc command basics

 Roc has a CLI (Command Line Interface) that is used for all common operations when working with your project.